-The advice of independent remuneration consultants is taken from time to time so as to establish that remuneration and are not eligible to participate in any Company share plans or any other incentive plans that may be in operation.
+The advice of independent remuneration consultants is taken from time to time so as to establish that Directors' fees are in line with market standards.

+Non-Executive Directors do not receive any shares, options or other securities in addition to their remuneration and are not eligible to participate in any Company share plans or any other incentive plans that may be in operation.
 They do not receive any retirement benefits (other than compulsory superannuation).